Scarlett Lewis remembers a time when she thought she could never forgive.

 “All right, God,” Lewis remembers thinking.
 “I’m listening.”

-It has been six years since Jesse’s murder.
+It has been nine years since Jesse’s murder.
 J.T. started an organization called Newtown Helps Rwanda and raises money to send orphaned Rwandan genocide survivors to college.
-The Jesse Lewis Choose Love program on social and emotional learning has reached more than 150,000 students in 47 states and 17 countries.
+The Jesse Lewis Choose Love program on social and emotional learning has reached more than two million students in more than 100 countries.

 Since Sandy Hook, the record for the worst mass shooting in U.S. history has been surpassed several times over.
 Orlando.
 Las Vegas.
 Every time there’s a mass shooting, Lewis knows, people will feel sad and powerless.
 Her message: You have power; use it.